Frank Omiyale

-Frank Tayo Omiyale (/ˈoʊmiːjɑːl/ OH-mee-yahl; born November 23, 1982) is an American former professional football offensive tackle who played in the National Football League (NFL).
+Frank Tayo Omiyale (/ˈoʊmiːjɑːl/ OH-mee-yahl; born November 23, 1982) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He was selected by the Atlanta Falcons in the fifth round of the 2005 NFL draft.
-He played college football at Tennessee Tech.
+He played college football for the Tennessee Tech Golden Eagles.

 Omiyale also played for the Carolina Panthers, Chicago Bears, and Seattle Seahawks.

 Early life

 Omiyale attended Whites Creek Comprehensive High School in Whites Creek, Tennessee.
 In football, he was twice voted as the team's Most Valuable Lineman, and won All-Region honors, and second-team All-State honors.
 He also lettered in basketball, and competed in shot put and discus on the track and field team.

 College career

-Omiyale played for Tennessee Tech for four years from 2001 to 2004.
-As a senior in 2004, he made the All-America team, won All-Ohio Valley Conference honors, and graded 90.5 for blocking consistency to lead the NCAA Division I-AA in that statistical category.
+Omiyale played at Tennessee Technological University for four years from 2001 to 2004.
+As a senior with the Golden Eagles in 2004, he made the All-America team, won All-Ohio Valley Conference honors, and graded 90.5 for blocking consistency to lead the NCAA Division I-AA in that statistical category.

 Omiyale was inducted into the Tennessee Tech Sports Hall of Fame in November 2015.